-Strengthen your cybersecurity weak spots
+Strengthen your cyber security weak spots

 Good cyber security can make your life easier, both online and offline.
 But getting there doesn't always seem easy, especially if you don't know where to start.